MAGURA V5: Development

 HUR signed contracts to design a new USV with private companies who had previously worked with the Security Service of Ukraine (SBU) in designing USVs, however had their partnerships terminated due to disputes with the SBU over project specifications and budget.
 A new partnership with HUR was formed that started the project which eventually developed the MAGURA V5.

 In November 2022, the Ukrainian government announced the development of a Ukrainian combat surface drone with a range of up to 800 km.
 The boat was first presented at the International Defence Industry Fair, which took place from 25 to 28 July 2023, in Istanbul, Turkey.
 On 29 July 2023, a CNN report confirmed that the MAGURA V5 kamikaze boat existed not only as an exhibition model but also as an operational system.

 Unlike the Sea Baby used by the SBU, which carries a heavier explosive payload and is primarily used to strike stationary targets such as ships docked in port, the smaller and more manoeuvrable MAGURA V5 is designed for striking warships at sea.

-Both the MAGURA and Sea Baby were provided to the 385th USV Brigade after its formation as the world's first USV unit in August 2023, although their operatives were still HUR and SBU.
+Both the MAGURA and Sea Baby were provided to the 385th USV Brigade after its formation as the world's first USV unit in August 2023, although they were still operated by personnel of the HUR and SBU.

 A variant armed with AIM-9 Sidewinder missiles modified for surface-to-air operation was developed from January 2025.
 According to the head of HUR, Lt.
 Gen. Kyrylo Budanov: "We use a couple of models [of missiles] on our Magura-7, but the best results [come from] the AIM-9."
 This variant was claimed to have shot down Russian aircraft with Sidewinder missiles in May 2025.
 The Russian Defense Ministry did not comment, but Russian sources report that the pilots of one fighter were rescued by a cargo ship, whose crew received an award.

+It was announced in 2025 that US company Red Cat would produce Magura-7 for the non-inclusive American military market.

+In 2026, Ukraine’s combat-tested MAGURA was included in a U.S. manufacturing deal, showing how lessons learned during the war can help improve military technology.
+It showed that China’s large drone industry cannot replace experience gained on the battlefield.
+The Japan Times quoted that "Ukraine discovered something China’s factories cannot manufacture and cannot buy: battlefield learning."